Code-Institute-Submissions/DPHamdev-Drum-Haven/README.md

 ## CREDITS

-### Google Maps API

-Using the Google Maps API from https://developers.google.com/maps means that I was able to provide user familiarity to a prospectively new client.

 ### Twitter API

 Including Twitters API from https://developer.twitter.com/en allowed the user access to the business' profile in a more conducive and interactive way.